matvp91/react-luma/README.md

 # React Luma

-React Luma is a React renderer for building user interfaces on a WebGL canvas.
+React Luma is a React renderer for building user interfaces with WebGL.
 Perfect for TV.

 ## Documentation